dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

 Note also that a bundle’s components do not have to run within a container.
 They may also run within the same host as the ConductR if required.

-_When considering JVM applications we encourage the container-less approach as it can minimise start-up times.
+_When considering JVM applications the ConductR team encourages the container-less approach as it can minimise start-up times.
 Consider Docker for use-cases when you have a native component that profits from the “write once, run anywhere” goal of containers._

 ###Conclusion